lucassouzavieira/arangodb-php-odm/README.md

     'database' => 'YourDatabase',
 ]);

-// Check if database has a collection called 'awesome_bands'.
+// Check if the database has a collection called 'awesome_bands'.
 If not, create it.
 $db = $connection->getDatabase();
 if (!$db->hasCollection('awesome_bands')) {
     $db->createCollection('awesome_bands');